jeffreyevans/measures/README.md

 4.  **Trend Analysis**

-Note; these processing steps are implementing in the tau_trend_analysis.R script are is written to be multi-threaded
+Note; these processing steps are implementing in the [tau_trend_analysis](https://github.com/jeffreyevans/measures/blob/master/R/tau_trend_analysis.R) script are is written to be multi-threaded

     1. Subset timeseries data to pre and post interventions and growing seasons within each year for LAI and fCOV.